 About Me

 I am a psychologist, researcher and advocate exploring how we can build a society that truly prioritises wellbeing.
+My research interests include: Wellbeing, Inequality, Mindfulness, Policy and Governance, Systems Change, Cultural Values.

 I am also a 500 hour yoga teacher and a registered mindfulness practitioner (Breathworks).
-I have spent time in Asia studying eastern philosophies and practices, deepening my understanding of how different traditions understand human flourishing.
+I have spent time in Asia studying eastern philosophies and practices, deepening my understanding of how different traditions value and understand human flourishing.

 Through research, writing and practice, I explore how we can move towards a more compassionate, conscious and sustainable world, one that prioritises human and planetary wellbeing.